Monday, 16 June 2008

 • my sister's most recent blog entry reminded me that i took this pic at the airport of all places before heading to seattle last week. it's cherry blossom season and they are everywhere. it reminds me of seattle and the beautiful trees on the university of washington campus. nothing beats the cherry blossoms around the mall though. this pic i snapped up at reagan national last week though:

-Monday, 07 April 2008
+April 7, 2008

 • notes from seattle.